 Wear a reusable face mask

-With the government mandating mask-wearing on Auckland’s public transport and on domestic flights, it’s time to make mask-wearing a regular habit again if you have dropped that in the interim.
-Rather than contribute to the many single-use masks that are landing in our oceans, purchase one or two reusable cloth masks — find plenty from both local and international makers here.
+With mask-wearing required on Auckland’s public transport and on domestic flights, it’s time to consider the kinds of masks you wear regularly (and the impact they have).
+Rather than contribute to the many single-use masks that are landing in our oceans, purchase one or two reusable cloth masks — there are plenty available from both local and international makers here.

 Prioritise buying clothes made from natural fibres